AndrewCollin32/HotPlate-Waitlist-Manager/README.md

   <ul>
   <li>0: Drop-down menu for party size (Min = 1, Max = 12)</li>
   <li>1: Name text field - Where customers enter their prefered name.
 Will be used in the text message </li>
-  <li>2: Phone number text field - Customers have to enter their phone number inorder to receive the SMS message.
+  <li>2: Phone number text field - Customers have to enter their phone number in order to receive the SMS message.
 Allowed format: <br>
     <b>(123)-456-7890, 123-456-7890, 1234567890</b></li>
   <li>3: Submit Button - Saves all the entries including the time it was submitted </li>
   <li>4: Cancel Button - Deletes all the entries and takes you back to the customer's portal </li>